-Haridwar Sightseeing Tour includes popular places of haridwar city.
-There are many places to see in haridwar.
-One can take an auto or taxi or walk for haridwar sightseeing tour.
+Haridwar Sightseeing Tour includes popular places of Haridwar city.
+There are many places to see in Haridwar.
+One can take an auto or taxi or walk for Haridwar sightseeing tour.
 Haridwar has been an abode to rejuvenate body, mind, and spirit.
-It has also been a center of attraction for learning arts, science, and culture.
-The city has a long-standing position as a great source of Ayurvedic medicines and herbal remedies and is home to the unique Gurukul (school of traditional education), including the Gurukul Kangri Vishwavidyalaya, which has a vast campus and has been providing traditional education of its own kind, since 1902.
+It has conjointly been a center of attraction for learning arts, science, and culture.
+The city includes a long-standing position as a good supply of Ayurvedic medicines and herbal remedies and is home to the distinctive Gurukul (school of traditional education), as well as the Gurukul Kangri Vishwavidyalaya, that includes a huge campus and has been providing traditional education of its own kind, since 1902.

-The University of Roorkee, now IIT Roorkee, is one of the oldest and most prestigious institutes of learning in the fields of science and engineering.
-Patanjali Yogpeeth in haridwar, Uttarakhand, is one of the largest yoga institutes in India, possibly the whole world.
+The University of Roorkee, currently IIT Roorkee, is one of the oldest and most prestigious institutes of learning in the fields of science and engineering.
+Patanjali Yogpeeth in Haridwar, Uttarakhand, is one of the largest yoga institutes in India, possibly the whole world.
 Named after the Rishi Patanjali, the institute is Baba Ramdev’s flagship project.

-You should photograph the place as it is very beautiful.
-Learn of the religious and mythological significance of the temple.
+You should photograph the place because it is incredibly lovely.
 Carry sunglasses and water bottles along with you.
 Wear appropriate clothes and shoes.
-Be a little careful of the red-faced monkeys were indigenous to this place.
-Watch the view from the mountain top once you get here.
+Be a bit careful of the red-faced monkeys who were native there.
+Watch the view from the mountain top once you get there.

-Then we moved to Chandi Devi Temple which is located on the top of Neel Parvat, Chandi Devi Temple is one of the major tourist attractions in Haridwar.
-It is also major religious site of this town.
-This is around 3 km from Chandighat.
-It is one of the Shidhh peeth.
-The temple is devoted to Goddess Chandi.
-The main temple is situated on top of Hill peak.
+Then we moved to Chandi Devi Temple that is situated on the highest of Neel Parva., Chandi Devi Temple was also one of the major tourist attractions in Haridwar.
+It was also a major religious site of this town.
+This was around 3 km from Chandighat.
+The temple s devoted to Goddess Chandi.
+The main temple was settled on high of Hill peak.

 Then we went to Maya Devi Temple.

 According to the Hindu mythology, Sati (Lord Shiva’s wife) set herself on fire to take revenge the insulting conduct of her father towards her husband.
-When Lord Shiva came to learn that Sati killed herself to keep his honor, he was filled with fury.
-An infuriated Shiva undertook a tour of the whole universe carrying the dead body of Sati.
-It was during this tour that various body parts of Sati fell at different places.
-Hindus believe that it was at the temple site of Maya Devi where the naval and heart of Sati fell down.
-The religious beliefs state that the naval and heart of Sati were found in the very place where the Maya Devi temple stands today in Haridwar.
+When Lord Shiva came to find out that Sati killed herself to keep his honor, he was filled with fury.
+An enraged Shiva undertook a tour of the complete universe carrying the dead body of Sati.
+It was during this tour that numerous body components of Sati fell at totally different places.
+The religious beliefs state that the naval and heart of Sati were found within the very place where the Maya Devi temple stands nowadays in Haridwar.

-The history of the Maya Devi temple dates back to the 11th century.
-Devotees as well as tourists from all across the country and the world flock to Haridwar to visit the shrine and to seek blessings of goddess Maya Devi; the goddess represents shakti (divine power).
-Among the Hindu community this divine power is very highly regarded and revered.
-Maya Devi temple came into existence in Haridwar in the 11th century.
+The history of the Maya Devi temple dates back to the eleventh century.
+Devotees furthermore as tourists from all across the country and also the world flock to Haridwar to seek blessings of goddess Maya Devi; the goddess represents Shakti (divine power).
+Among the Hindu community, this divine power is very highly regarded and revered.
+Maya Devi temple came into existence in Haridwar within the eleventh century.

-After a tasty but late lunch around 4 p.m we visited Har Ki Pauri ghat for evening aarati.
-The evening aarti at Har-ki-pauri is a must.
-The traditional way of worshiping Goddess Ganga will definitely cast a spell on you.
-The chants and the huge fire creates a different aura altogether, with thousands of people from all over the world chanting in their own tunes.
+After a tasty but late lunch around 4 p.m, we visited Har Ki Pauri ghat for evening aarti.
+The evening aarti at Har-ki-Pauri was a must.
+The traditional means of worshiping goddess Ganga would certainly forge a spell on you.
+The chants and the huge fire created a special aura altogether, with thousands of individuals from everywhere of the planet chanting in their own tunes.

-The Ganga Aarti is kind of thanks giving to River Ganga.
-Ganga Aarti is organized two times in a day, morning (at sunrise) and evening (sunset).
-Starting time will depend on sunrise and sunset timing at Haridwar.
-Morning Ganga Aarti is not as famous as evening one.
-Approx timings of Ganga Aarti you can see in below table.
-Minor difference of +15 mins or -15 mins can happen.
-You should reach at least 45 mins before the aarti time for morning Ganga Aarti and 75 mins before the evening Ganga Aarti Ganga
+The Ganga Aarti is kind of thanksgiving to River Ganga.
+Ganga Aarti was organized twice during a day, morning (at sunrise) and evening (sunset).
+Starting time can depend on sunrise and sunset timing at Haridwar.
+Morning Ganga Aarti isn’t as famous as evening one.
+Approx timings of Ganga Aarti you’ll see in below table.
+A minor difference of +15 mins or -15 mins can happen.
+You should reach a minimum of forty-five minutes before the aarti time for morning Ganga Aarti and seventy-five minutes before the evening Ganga Aarti Ganga

-Next day morning beginning with another holy dip in river Ganga we started our day by visiting the beautiful temples in Haridwar.
-We finished our complimentary breakfast and went for city tour in an auto.
+Next day morning beginning with another holy dip in river Ganga we started our haridwar sightseeing by visiting the beautiful temples in Haridwar.
+We finished our complimentary breakfast and went for a city tour in an auto.
 6 points we fixed for Rs.1500.
-First we went to
+First, we went to

 1) Gita kutir temple

 Gita kutir temple is a beautiful temple in Haridwar.
 The temple is decorated with statues of several Hindu Gods and Goddesses.
-Chaardham, the four pilgrimage sites Kedarnath, Badrinath, Gangotri, Yamunotri, are the main attraction of the temple, which are displayed here.
+Chardham, the four pilgrimage sites Kedarnath, Badrinath, Gangotri, Yamunotri, are the main attraction of the temple, which are displayed here.

 2) Daksheswara Mahadev Temple

-The journey from haridwar to Kankhal is quite a scenic one.
-During our drive, we witnessed heart-stirring views of the surrounding areas and the Himalayan landscape.
-This temple has been built in the dedication of King Daksha Prajapati (Sati’s father).
+The journey from Haridwar to Kankhal is kind of a scenic one.
+During our drive, we witnessed heart-stirring views of the encircling areas and the Himalayan landscape.
+This temple has been in-built the dedication of King Daksha Prajapati (Sati’s father).

 3) Parad Shivling

 The words ‘Parad Shivling’ have been derived from ‘parad’ (meaning mercury) and ‘shivalinga’ (a sacred symbol of Lord Shiva).
-That’s why; the Parad Shivling is also sometimes referred to as the Mercury Shivalinga.
-Among other holy sites of pilgrimage in Haridwar, this shivling has a lot of religious significance.
-Since Lord is the supreme god in the Shiva tradition, Hindus can never afford to miss a visit to the Parad Shivling.
-The Parad Shivling can be reached by traveling a distance of 6 km from the sacred town of Haridwar in Uttarakhand to Kankhal.
-The shivling is located inside the compound of Harihar Ashram.
-Visitors and pilgrims can use various modes of local transport to reach the site.
+That’s why, the Parad Shivling is also typically noted because of the Mercury Shivalinga.
+Among different holy sites of pilgrim’s journey in Haridwar, this shivling has a lot of religious significance.
+Since Lord is that the supreme god in the Shiva tradition, Hindus can never afford to miss a visit to the Parad Shivling.

-After entering the premises we went near a Rudraksh tree.
-Rudraksha, is a seed traditionally used as prayer beads in Hinduism.
-They are associated with the Hindu idol Shiva and are commonly worn for protection by his devotees.
-The seeds are primarily used in India and Nepal as beads for organic jewellery.
-Various meanings and potencies are attributed to beads with different numbers of segments (faces), and rare or unique beads are highly prized and valuable.
+After entering the premises we went near a Rudraksha tree.
+Rudraksha is a seed historically used as prayer beads in Hinduism.
+They were related to the Hindu idol Shiva and were commonly worn for protection by his devotees.
+The seeds were primarily utilized in India and Nepal as beads for organic jewelry.
+Various meanings and potencies are attributed to beads with different numbers of segments (faces), and rare or distinctive beads are extremely prized and valuable.

-The weight of the Parad Shivling is around 150 kg.
+The weight of the Parad Shivling is around a hundred and fifty kilogram.
 A huge number of devotees as well as tourists from all across the globe travel to Kankhal to pay a visit to the shivling and seek the blessings of Lord Shiva.
 In any case, don’t miss a visit to the Rudraksha tree at the Harihar Ashram.